 Community Safety Unit - cannabis enforcement

-CSU investigators carry out compliance and enforcement activities against unlicensed cannabis retailers and other illegal sellers across the province.
+CSU investigators carry out compliance and enforcement activities against unlicensed cannabis retailers and producers across the province.

 Enforcement activities of the CSU

-The CSU has the authority to enter premises where cannabis is being sold without a provincial retail store licence and take enforcement action, including making seizures of cannabis.
-A person may be charged for a provincial or criminal offence and be subject to an administrative monetary penalty under the CCLA for the same contravention.
+The CSU has the authority to enter premises where cannabis is being sold or produced without a provincial or federal licence and take enforcement action, including making seizures of cannabis and equipment used in connection with a contravention of the CCLA or the regulations.
+A person may be charged for a provincial or criminal offence and may be subject to an administrative monetary penalty under the CCLA for the same contravention.